 Roku Cost Per Month

-Technically Roku costs nothing per month.
-You can enjoy free content from channels like YouTube, Pandora, PBS, PBS Kids, Hasbro, Crackle TV, VEVO, CrunchyRoll, Baeble, Popcornflix, Smithsonian and many others.
-However, premium content like Netflix, HBO, and Sling TV require subscription.
+Technically, Roku costs nothing per month.
+You can enjoy free content from channels like YouTube, Pandora, PBS, PBS Kids, Hasbro, Crackle TV, VEVO, Crunchyroll, Popcornflix, Smithsonian, and many others.
+However, premium content like Netflix, HBO, and Sling TV requires a subscription.

-To truly replace cable, one would need to purchase one or two paid subscriptions to enjoy current TV shows, but it’s not mandatory.
-To get an idea of what the paid subscriptions offer I put together an article on which streaming services are best for you.
+To truly replace cable TV, one would need to purchase one or two paid subscriptions to enjoy current TV shows, but it’s not mandatory.
+To get an idea of what the paid subscriptions offer, I put together an article on which streaming services are best for you.

 It’s entirely possible to purchase a Roku, and just watch free content and not pay anything per month.
 There are even free special interest channels.
 For instance, “Allrecipes” features instructional videos on cooking various recipes.
 Netfit provides just about any workout video you would need.

-Right now Crackle is running Bruno, The Fifth Element, Hitch and about 40 other movies.
+Crackle is another good source of content.
 Crackle is continuously cycling TV shows and movies, providing fresh content for viewers.
 For more information, check out my review of Crackle TV.

 Not a week goes by where someone doesn’t ask me, “Do I need a smart TV to cut the cord?”
-The answer is a resounding “No!”
-In fact, I would advise against it.
-Roku is specifically designed to stream TV and Movies from the internet to your TV.
+Unless you are talking about purchasing a Roku TV, then I would say No. Roku is specifically designed to stream TV and Movies from the Internet to your TV.
 That’s where the people who make Roku focus 100% of their efforts.
-Streaming is a secondary feature for most TV manufactures.
+Streaming is a secondary feature for most TV manufacturers.

-This is apparent in almost every Smart TV I’ve looked at.
-The “smart” interface always feels clunky when compared to a streaming device, and none have amount of content available with a Roku device.
+The lack of attention to detail is apparent in almost every Smart TV I’ve seen.
+The “smart” interface always feels clunky when compared to a streaming device, and none have the amount of content available with a Roku device.

 Furthermore, it’s much cheaper to upgrade a Roku than it would be a smart TV.
-If streaming technology were to change in the next few years, getting the next generation of Roku device would be much cheaper than buying a new television.
+If streaming technology were to change in the next few years, getting the next-generation Roku device would be much cheaper than buying a new television.

-While Roku can replace cable, it’s a different viewing experience.
+While Roku can replace cable TV, it’s a different viewing experience.
 Cable TV is a passive viewing activity.
 You sit down and flip channels until something grabs your attention.
 It’s almost as cable convinces you to watch something.

 The Roku experience is much different.
 It’s an active viewing experience.
 The content is on individual channels that you’ve selected to be on your Roku.
 It’s a much more personalized way to watch TV and movies.